mufflyt/mystery_shopper/README.md

 [![ACOG district map](https://acogpresident.files.wordpress.com/2013/03/districtmapupdated.jpg?w=608)](https://acogpresident.files.wordpress.com/2013/03/districtmapupdated.jpg?w=608)

+* [See crosswalk between states and ACOG districts](https://github.com/mufflyt/coi/blob/dev_01/Reference_Data/Crosswalk_ACOG_Districts.csv),  A way to look at large areas of the US that are geographically close.

 This data was cleaned with the help of exploratory.io.
 The script is present in github called: mystery_shopper.R.
 Due to COVID-19 I was unable to meet with my resident to do the analysis sitting together.
 Therefore I made several screencasts to describe the process.
 The videos are in a playlist on my YouTube channel.
 * https://youtu.be/qB9amV4Noqc
 * https://youtu.be/1LffvD2lkaY